-The pharmacodynamics of HIV protease inhibitors raise concerns about whether it is possible to achieve drug concentrations that can inhibit the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) protease.
-In addition, lopinavir/ritonavir did not show efficacy in a small randomized controlled trial in patients with COVID-19 (see below).
+The pharmacodynamics of lopinavir/ritonavir raise concerns about whether it is possible to achieve drug concentrations that can inhibit the SARS-CoV-2 proteases.
+In addition, lopinavir/ritonavir did not show efficacy in a moderately sized randomized controlled trial in patients with COVID-19.